Down Payment Assistance Programs and Grants

 Who Qualifies For DPA Mortgage Programs?

 To qualify for down payment assistance, you must meet the requirements of the mortgage lender and the assistance program.
 While the exact requirements may differ based on the type and origin of the program, there are some common factors to consider: Income.
 Most programs have income limits based on your household size and location.
 You must earn less than a certain amount yearly to be eligible for assistance.
-Some programs may require minimum income to ensure you can afford the mortgage payments.
+Some programs may require a minimum income to ensure you can afford the mortgage payments.

 Credit Score Requirements For DPA Mortgage Loans